Disciplinary Action Appeals Board for University Support Staff

 All hearings of the Appeals Board panel shall have a court reporter.
 Transcripts may be made of the contents of court reporting at the sole expense of the requesting party or by other agreement of the parties.
 All transcripts constitute part of the record of the hearing and shall be maintained by the VPHC office.

-The Chair of the Appeals Board panel has authority to conduct the hearing, and such authority shall include, but not be limited to, setting reasonable time limits for the presentation and cross examination of witnesses, determining testimony relevance, and determining admissibility of any documents.
+The chair of the Appeals Board panel has authority to conduct the hearing, and such authority shall include, but not be limited to, setting reasonable time limits for the presentation and cross examination of witnesses, determining testimony relevance, and determining admissibility of any documents.
 If a party presents documents for consideration after the stated deadlines for submission, and the opposing party objects to the admission of those documents, the chair may need to call a recess or reschedule the hearing if the chair determines that the documents are necessary to the hearing, timely production was not possible, and the opposing party would be prejudiced by the admission of such documents without being given additional time.

 Each party to the appeal shall have an equal opportunity to present its case to the Appeals Board panel.
-Each party may present a 5-minute opening statement at the beginning of the hearing before calling witnesses for testimony.
+Each party may present a five-minute opening statement at the beginning of the hearing before calling witnesses for testimony.
 The respondent shall present his or her case first, calling witnesses.
 The appellant may cross examine each witness after his/her testimony, with the respondent having the opportunity for redirect.
 The appellant shall present his or her case, calling witnesses for testimony.
 The respondent may cross examine each witness after his/her testimony, with the appellant having the opportunity for redirect.
 The respondent and the appellant may each present a 10-minute closing argument.
 The Appeals Board panel may question any party or witness.
 At the close of the evidentiary phase, the panel will adjourn into a closed session to deliberate and make findings and a recommendation.

-After deliberation in the closed session and when the hearing is reconvened with all parties having the opportunity to be present, the Chair will solicit a motion and second to recommend that the VPHC uphold, modify or reverse the disciplinary action and recommend any other action it deems appropriate.
+After deliberation in the closed session and when the hearing is reconvened with all parties having the opportunity to be present, the chair will solicit a motion and second to recommend that the VPHC uphold, modify or reverse the disciplinary action and recommend any other action it deems appropriate.
 The Appeals Board panel will announce their vote in public.
 The vote will be determined by a majority.
 The Appeals Board panel will make every effort to render a decision on its recommendation at that time.
 If the Appeals Board panel cannot reach a decision because it has to deliberate for a greater length of time than available at the hearing, the Appeals Board panel will return to the hearing room and announce that more deliberation time is needed and that the findings of fact, the vote, and recommended determination will be sent by mail to the parties.

 The Appeals Board panel shall submit to the VPHC its written findings of fact and recommended determination within 15 calendar days from the date on which the hearing was conducted.
-However, the Chair of the Appeals Board panel may extend this time limit for good cause.
+However, the chair of the Appeals Board panel may extend this time limit for good cause.
 The Appeals Board panel will make findings based on the information presented by the parties at the hearing and recommend in writing to the VPHC whether the action to suspend without pay, demote or dismiss the employee was reasonable and should be upheld, modified or overturned.
 The written recommendations must be supported by statements of factual conclusions based on the application of University rules regarding disciplinary process for university support staff.
 The written findings of fact and recommended determination will include the names of the committee members making and seconding the motion, and the members' votes on the matter resulting in the findings and recommended determination.

 The VPHC office will provide staffing for the Appeals Board and Appeals Board panels.
 Those duties will include: maintaining the appeal files, making arrangements for a court reporter, counsel for the board, establishing deadline dates for receipt of witness lists and exhibits, copying and distribution of witness lists and exhibits, scheduling of all meetings and hearings, facilitating the hearing, etc.